 The village of Cafayate has a laid-back charm and Spanish-colonial style that is particularly conducive to languorous walks through town and lazy meals enjoyed at friendly locally-run restaurants.
 To the south of the central plaza are a number of rustic eateries that specialise in regional cooking whilst north of the plaza, those who like their desserts cold will find a delectable, though somewhat unusual, selection of wine sorbets.

-Here are some popular itineraries for a trip to Cafayate
+Here are some popular itineraries that include a visit to Cafayate

 Cafayate Tailor made suggestions